-The EOS 7D utilizes a newly developed 18-megapixel APS-C CMOS sensor that was developed in-house by Canon.
-Canon asserts that the sensor achieves an enhanced signal-to-noise ratio thanks to a newly designed photodiode and micro lens, which the company says is the secret to the improvement.
+The EOS 7D utilizes a newly developed 18-megapixel APS-C CMOS sensor developed in-house by Canon.
+Canon asserts that the sensor achieves an enhanced signal-to-noise ratio thanks to a freshly designed photodiode and micro lens, which the company says is the secret to the improvement.

 The gapless microlenses that were initially introduced on the EOS 50D can be found on the sensor of the EOS 7D.
 However, in the new model, the distance between the microlenses and the photodiodes has been shrunk, which allows the light to be more readily focused onto the photodiode.

 A new 19-point AF system is being implemented.
-The new autofocus system has a total of 19 cross-type sensors and offers a great degree of configurability (see below for details).
-You may even instruct the camera to move to different autofocus (AF) point selection mode and chosen point (or zone) based on the direction it is held in (Landscape, Portrait grip up, Portrait grip down).
-The accelerometers that are employed to give the level display are utilized here for this purpose.
+The new autofocus system has 19 cross-type sensors, offering great reconfigurability (see below for details).
+You may even instruct the camera to move to different autofocus (AF) point selection modes and chosen point (or zone) based on the direction it is held in (Landscape, Portrait grip up, Portrait grip down).
+The accelerometers employed to give the level display are utilized here.

 Viewfinder.
 The Canon EOS 7D is the first EOS camera to include a viewfinder that has a coverage of one hundred percent and a magnification of one time.
-The autofocus points, spot metering circle, and composition grid are all displayed on a transmissive LCD that is located in the viewfinder.
+In addition, the autofocus points, spot metering circle, and composition grid are all displayed on a transmissive LCD located in the viewfinder.

 LCD has a 3-inch Clear View II display.
-Canon has reduced the amount of glare that is produced by the new 3-inch, 920K pixel screen by eliminating the air gap that was previously present between the protective cover of the liquid crystal display (LCD) and the liquid crystal itself.
+In addition, CCanon has reduced the glare produced by the new 3-inch, 920K pixel screen by eliminating the air gap between the protective cover of the liquid crystal display (LCD) and the liquid crystal itself.

 The viewing angle of the screen is around 160 degrees.
-A built-in ambient light sensor, similar to the one found on the EOS 5D Mark II, allows the camera to automatically adjust its brightness to the level that is optimal for the surrounding environment.
+In addition, a built-in ambient light sensor, similar to the one found on the EOS 5D Mark II, allows the camera to adjust its brightness to the optimal level for the surrounding environment.

-The brand new Focus Color Brightness metering system, known as iFCL, is capable of measuring focus, color, and luminance over 63 different zones.
+The brand-new Focus Color Brightness metering system (iFCL) can measure focus, color, and luminance over 63 different zones.

 Both the pitch and roll angles are shown on the electronic level.
-It utilizes the same acceleration sensor as the ‘orientation-sensitive’ autofocus technology and may be shown either in the viewfinder through the use of the AF point indications or on the LCD.
+It utilizes the same acceleration sensor as the ‘orientation-sensitive’ autofocus technology.
+It may be displayed in the viewfinder through the AF point indications or on the LCD.

 The new flash also has a wireless control system.
 The Canon EOS 7D is the first model of the company’s DSLR cameras to include an integrated Speedlite transmitter.
 The system enables the user to control as many as three groups, each of which may operate four flashes.
-The built-in flash on newer versions has a larger flash coverage than older models thanks to its 15mm lens.
+In addition, the built-in flash on newer versions has a more extensive flash coverage than older models, thanks to its 15mm lens.
 Its guide number is 12/39 (ISO 100, in meters/feet).

-Environmental Protection and Sealing It appears that the camera has weather sealing that is comparable to that of the EOS 1N (which came out in 1994, don’t you remember?).
-On the image, the color red represents a seal, while the color green demonstrates stronger seams on the magnesium body.
+Environmental Protection and Sealing: The camera appears to have weather sealing comparable to the EOS 1N (which came out in 1994, don’t you remember?).
+In the image, red represents a seal, while Green demonstrates stronger seams on the magnesium body.

-Dual DIGIC 4 processors provide the processing power that is required for continuous shooting at eight frames per second across all file types and image quality settings.
+Dual DIGIC 4 processors provide the processing power required for continuous shooting at eight frames per second across all file types and image quality settings.

 New special features for the film

-There is now a dedicated switch that allows you to move from any of the other shooting modes to the movie mode for easier use.
-Pressing the shutter button at any moment will produce a still image, and an external microphone must be attached in order to capture stereo sound.
+A dedicated switch allows you to move from any other shooting mode to movie mode for easier use.
+However, pressing the shutter button at any moment will produce a still image, and an external microphone must be attached to capture stereo sound.

 The choosing of autofocus points

-The Canon 7D has been updated with new autofocus (AF) system that not only provides additional AF points but also a number of different new ways to pick them.
+The Canon 7D has been updated with a new autofocus (AF) system that provides additional AF points and several new ways to pick them.

-The Canon EOS 7D is equipped with a set of additional modes that allow users to make the most of the camera’s 19 autofocus (AF) points.
-These modes are in addition to the regular Canon choices of selecting AF points either automatically or manually.
-Through the use of Custom Function III, one may identify which of the five possibilities are open to them.
+The Canon EOS 7D has additional modes allowing users to make the most of the camera’s 19 autofocus (AF) points.
+These modes are in addition to the regular Canon choices of selecting AF points automatically or manually.
+Furthermore, one may identify which of the five possibilities is open to them through Custom Function III.

 - When working with telephoto lenses, the spot AF mode utilizes only the middle portion of each autofocus point to achieve a more accurate focus (at the risk of slower focus acquisition).

-- The AF point expansion feature helps with focus tracking by taking into account the points that are immediately next to the AF point that was manually set.
+- The AF point expansion feature helps with focus tracking by taking into account the points immediately next to the AF point manually set.

-- The Zone AF feature divides the points on the camera’s sensor into five distinct areas, allowing you to direct the camera’s attention to the specific region of the picture that you want it to focus on.
+- The Zone AF feature divides the points into the sensor’s five distinct areas, allowing you to direct the camera’s attention to the specific region of the picture you want it to focus on.

-- In addition, based on the orientation of the camera, you may choose which point selection mode (as well as which point or zone) you want the camera to leap to when you press the button.
+- In addition, based on the camera’s orientation, you may choose which point selection mode (as well as which point or zone) you want the camera to leap to when you press the button.

 There are a number of notable changes between the EOS 7D and either the 50D or the 5D Mark II, despite the fact that the EOS 7D instantly identifies itself as a member of the EOS series.